starrymirth/PairProgramming/using_git.md

 ### Setting up an account on GitHub:

 Pop over to (https://github.com) and make an account (username, email and password).
 Note that it will be public, and all projects will be public.
-If you need to work on something for SANSA, there is an internal GitLab server (talk to Herman for more information) or if you're working on your own stuff I recommend Atlassian Bitbucket, which allows you to have Private projects for very small groups.
-(Bitbucket also allows you to use Mercurial (`hg`) if you don't like `git`)
+If you need to work on something for work, there is an internal GitLab server (talk to HT for more information) or if you're working on your own private stuff I recommend Bitbucket, which allows you to have Private projects for very small groups.

 Once you have an account head over to the pair programming repository on my account (https://github.com/starrymirth/PairProgramming), and click the `Fork` button in the top right hand corner.
 This will take you to your own 'copy' of the repository, which you can edit freely.